Caresse Crosby: Marriage to Bert Saffold Young

 On September 30, 1936, she wrote to the New York Trust Company and instructed them to send 433 shares of stock that she used to buy the property, which was in need of renovation.
-Polly and Bert were married in Virginia on March 24, 1937.
-He was always asking Caresse for money, he crashed her car, he ran up the telephone bill, and he used all her credit at the local liquor store.
-Bert ended one bout of drinking with a solo trip to Florida and did not come back to Virginia until the next year.
+Crosby and Young were married in Virginia on March 24, 1937.
+There were problems, however.
+He was always asking her for money, he crashed her car, he ran up the telephone bill, and he used all her credit at the local liquor store.
+Bert ended one bout of drinking with a solo trip to Florida, and he did not come back to Virginia until the next year.